DSV launches Green Logistics to accelerate the green transition of the industry

 - CO2 Reporting – Track and trace your impact: Gives the customer insight and full overview of CO2 emissions to help drive transport emission reductions.

-- Green Supply Chain Design & Optimisation – Rethink your Logistics: Concrete and individual analyses that streamline the customer’s supply chain and identify the largest CO2 emission reductions across the supply chain.
+- Green Supply Chain Design & Optimization – Rethink your Logistics: Concrete and individual analyses that streamline the customer’s supply chain and identify the largest CO2 emission reductions across the supply chain.

 - Sustainable Fuel Offerings – Fuel your green transition: Allows the customer to choose sustainable alternative fuels across major modes of transport to reduce CO2 emissions without changing operations.

-If you are interested in learning more about Green Logistics and the four solutions, please visit DSV.com.
+If you are interested in learning more about Green Logistics and the four solutions, more details can be found here.

 DSV’s commitment to the Science Based Targets initiative